cypher256/eclipse-encoding-plugin/README.md

 'Autodetect: Set Automatically'
 This only applies if the file properties encoding is not specified.
+An automatically set is not enabled by default.

 ## License
 [Eclipse Public License - v 1.0](https://www.eclipse.org/legal/epl-v10.html)